gdad-s-river/website/content/work-blog/defence-emails/index.md

 Because the app server was not anticipating anything like this ( our mistake ), the server was letting that request pass through.

 We were doing a blunder on our app server — letting any kind of requests pass through that path.
-In other words that path should have been not strict.
+In other words that path should have been strict.

 Strict path means something like — if a user is visiting a **`facebook.com/<username>`**, it should open that profile and timeline page.
 But if a user visits **`facebook.com/<username>/<gibberish>`**, the facebook server should either re direct the user to **`facebook.com/<username>/`** or redirect to a 'Not Found What You Are Looking For' page.
 Our app server was letting the gibberish kind of request in, doing some weird stuff in the background ( which was harming us, costing us thousands of rupees ).